andre-st/goodreads-toolbox/GOODTIPS.md

   [This service](https://andre-st.github.io/goodreads/) notifies you of new ratings for specific books.
   Be picky, don't submit your whole _"read"_ shelf.

-- **Resetting the quasi-random view-settings** when browsing (other people's) shelves by rewriting Goodreads URLs via Einar Egilsson's [Redirector](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd) Chrome browser extension:
+- **Overriding the view settings**, e.g., the quasi-random view settings when browsing (other people's) shelves, by rewriting Goodreads URLs via Einar Egilsson's [Redirector](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd) Chrome browser extension:
   ```